C language, Programming

 Step 5: Verify whether graphics.h header is working (optional)

 Create a new source file and write a program to test graphics.h header.
-You can try it with anything you want; for example, I’m trying to print GANA (in the Hindi language) using basic graphics output primitives…
+You can try it with anything you want; for example, I’m trying to print GANA (in Hindi) using basic graphics output primitives…

 #include<stdio.h>